MKme/Roomba/README.md

 ### Handy DIY Roomba Virtual Wall with Arduino Nano

  IR LED with it's positive leg connected via a current-limiting resistor(220 Ohm or similar)  to the +5v, and it's negative leg to Pin3 (hardcoded via library)
+ Blocks openings of up to 10 feet, keeping Roomba in the rooms you want cleaned and out of the ones you don’t.
+Halo Mode creates a 4-foot diameter keep out zone around items you want to protect.
+Compatible with Roomba 500, 600, 700, 800, 900, e, i and s Series Robots.
  ### Wiring to Arduino Nano
 | Pin On LED| Pin on NANO |
 | ---------- |----------------|